 - Typical Group:

-Join us for our twenty-first summer in Tanzania, where we work collaboratively on several volunteer projects in villages of the fertile Arusha area.
+In this, our twenty-first summer in Tanzania, three separate volunteer projects will take place in agricultural villages outside the northern town of Arusha.
 Situated on the slopes of Mt.
 Meru, approximately 80 kilometers west of Mt.
-Kilimanjaro, the communities surrounding the northern town of Arusha depend heavily on agricultural production.
+Kilimanjaro, the fertile Arusha area is well-suited to agricultural production.
 The towns are close to many of the country’s wildlife parks, including the Serengeti Plains, Ngorongoro Crater, Lake Manyara, and Tarangire.

 The communities provide us with simple housing.
 There are separate areas for boys and girls, each with bunk beds.
 While accommodations are not large, the housing is clean and comfortable.
 There is no electricity, but we have running water for simple showers.
 Bathrooms are outdoor latrines.
 We are cared for by a group of local women who are wonderful, longtime friends of Putney Student Travel.
-Under the leadership of Mama Killerai, “The Mamas,” as they call themselves, nurture us for the month, shopping and cooking dinners.
-During our stay at the village, we rotate periodically through cooking and cleaning crews responsible for preparing breakfast and lunch for the group and assisting the Mamas with dinner.
+Under the leadership of Mama Killerai, “The Mamas,” as they call themselves, nurture us during our time in the village, shopping for us, and cooking our dinners.
+We rotate periodically through cooking and cleaning crews responsible for preparing breakfast and lunch for the group and assisting the Mamas with dinner.

 “The Tanzania program met all our expectations, which were high to begin with since our son Matt had participated in the Ecuador Community Service program last summer and had a terrific experience.
 I think Lauren learned quickly that she was able to manage quite happily without many of the comforts in life that we are accustomed to.
 Her perspective on life and those around her has broadened and her self-confidence has been boosted by the experience.”

-– Tim and Lynne Menzie, parents of Lauren Menzie, Pingree School, South Hamilton, MA
+– Tim and Lynne Menzie, parents of Lauren Menzie, Pingree School, North Reading, MA

 The program culminates with the presentation of independent projects around the campfire while on safari, and a joyous farewell celebration back in the village, where we reunite with our new friends to recognize the work accomplished, and to bid farewell.

-- Help build a village classroom that will accommodate fifty students.
+- Help build a village classroom that will accommodate 50 students.

 - Join Tanzanian families as they plant and harvest their crops.